 There are obviously exceptions to this rule and just because someone puts “Professional” in front of the word photographer is no absolute guarantee of quality.

 That said though, those of us who do this for a profession live or die by the quality of our work.
 If we aren’t any good then pretty soon we don’t have any clients and we have to find another job

-Professional photographers will more than likely be more expensive than amateurs as we have to make a living at this plus we should be lugging around lots of spare and very expensive kit (see below)
+Professional photographers will more than likely be more expensive than amateurs as we have to make a living at this plus we will most likely be bringing lots of spare and very expensive kit to a shoot. (see below)

 Those with a full time job can afford to discount their prices as they perhaps only want some extra money for holidays and the like because they have a full time job

 If I make a hash of a commercial photography assignment or a wedding then my reputation is damaged.
 An amateur who makes a hash of things can reinvent themselves, start a new facebook page and become johnnyphotographer2@hotmail rather than last week’s johnnyphotographer1

 A good website that is regularly maintained and updated with new photographs is a good indication of a stable photographer.
 A proper email address is another hint of someone who photographs for a living